Vitu-Nc/Vitu-Nc/README.md

 - 👋 Hi, I’m @Vitu-Nc
 - 👀 I’m interested in C,C++,java and python
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning PHP and web program
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me email
 - 😄 Pronouns: ...